Skip to content

 Calli Tsipidis

-Calli Tsipidis is Legal Counsel at Foxtel Group, working across the FOX SPORTS Australia, Kayo Sports, BINGE, Flash and Foxtel brands.
-She advises the sports content and production, sales, partnerships, digital product and marketing teams, and was a key stakeholder supporting the build and launch of Flash, BINGE, Kayo Freebies and Pay-Per-View on Kayo.
-In 2022, Calli was named ‘Sports and Entertainment Lawyer of the Year’ at the Lawyers Weekly Corporate Counsel Awards, and in 2021, Calli was named ‘Rising Star of the Year – In House’ and ‘In House Lawyer of the Year’ at the Lawyers Weekly Women in Law Awards.
+Calli Tsipidis is Senior Legal Counsel at Foxtel Group, working across the FOX SPORTS Australia, Kayo Sports, BINGE, Hubbl and Foxtel brands.
+She provides strategic legal advice to the sports content acquisition, production, sales, partnerships, and product teams across a broad remit, encompassing intellectual property, media, technology, marketing, regulatory and commercial transactions.
+Calli was awarded ‘Sports and Entertainment Lawyer of the Year’ at the 2023 & 2022 Lawyers Weekly Corporate Counsel Awards, also helping her team take out the 2022 ‘Sports and Entertainment Team of the Year’ award.

 Board member